stummjr/doc.scrapinghub.com/dash.rst

 Job Outcomes
 ============

 The job outcome indicates whether the job succeeded or failed.
 By default, it contains the value of the spider close reason from Scrapy.
-It's available in the table of finished jobs:
+It's available in the table of completed jobs:

 .. image:: _static/dash-outcome.png
    :width: 500px